 In February 2017, the Group completed a refinancing of the Senior Secured Term Loans and the redemption of the Senior Notes due 2019 (see Note 8).
 The Group has assessed that the refinancing of the Senior Secured Term Loans represented a substantial modification and resulted in the extinguishment of the existing debt.
 As a result the existing debt has been derecognised and the modified debt recognised at fair value.
 Due to the substantial modification of the Senior Secured Term Loans, the unamortised issue costs of €3.6 million at this date were written off as exceptional finance costs.
-Following the early redemption of the Senior Notes due 2019, an exceptional finance cost of €0.5 million has been recognised, which includes an early prepayment premium of €16.7 million and the write-off of deferred issue costs associated with the redeemed Notes of €3.8 million.
+Following the early redemption of the Senior Notes due 2019, an exceptional finance cost of €20.5 million was recognised, which included an early prepayment premium of €16.7 million and the write-off of deferred issue costs associated with the redeemed Notes of €3.8 million.